 The first thing you should is meet and work with management and create a risk assessment.
-This will answer some important questions such as how long can the organisation be down for while the systems are being recovered, how long do we need to keep backups for and whats the most important systems on our network that wee need to have up and running first.
+This will answer some important questions such as how long can the organisation be down for while the systems are being recovered, how long do we need to keep backups for and what’re the most important systems on our network that we need to have up and running first.

 The concept of a disaster recovery plan is to document the process you will take to restore the systems step by step including all equipment and vendors needed for the recovery process.
 The plan will document the different levels of disaster married with the affected systems and a different plan for each of these levels.
 Once a solid disaster recovery plan has been created, the plan should be tested at least once a year.

-There are 3 types of sites that we need to be familiar with here.
+There are 3 types of DR sites that we need to be familiar with here.

-A vital pieces of disaster recovery is choosing what recovery method will be used.
+A vital piece of disaster recovery is choosing what recovery method will be used and the DR site type.
 In the scenario that a disaster occurs where you are hosting your systems, whether it be your server room or data centre, you will need to bring up a totally different site either permanently or temporarily.

 - Cold Site – this is a site you have identified to be where you will bring up your equipment.
 You will not actually house any equipment in this location.
 It’s just a rented location with sufficient room, cooling and power ready to go for you when you need it.

 - Warm site – is basically a cold site but will include the required equipment ready in place in the event of a disaster.
 You will still need to perform restores to a warm site but no procurement of equipment is needed.

 - Hot site – This is where you will have live hardware in a room almost identical to your production environment.
 Your data is synchronised in real-time to the hot site.
 Minimal work needed to switch over to the hot site for the business to continue on as normal.